 I've stumbled into a whole new paradigm in my coaching that's becoming a significant focus for me, especially after moving to Colorado:

-I can tell you when couples need a counselor for sure... from experience and from desire to stay together.
+I can tell you when couples need a counselor for sure... from experience and from a desire to stay together.
 When your most significant relationship matters a whole lot, and you're just in a downward spiral that's not going away - arguing the same argument and dancing the same dance - get the help of a counselor trained to bring you together!

 However, over the past six months or so, I've stumbled into a whole new paradigm in my coaching that's becoming a significant focus for me, especially now that I've moved to Colorado: